DataJuggler/BlazorGallery/README.md

 7. Create a system level environment variable named BlazorGalleryURL and set its value to https://localhost:44330 or the domain name if you are publishing.
 8. Go to https://github.com/DataJuggler/BlazorGallery/ and leave a star
-9. Go to https://youtube.com/DataJuggler" and subscribe.
+9. Go to https://youtube.com/DataJuggler and subscribe.
 10. Tell a developer you know how easy Blazor Gallery makes it to create a Blazor SQL Server image galleries.
+11. Tell a graphics designer, photographer or 3D artist about Blazor Gallery.

+# Infamous Last Words

 Everything should work if you followed the above steps.